g31pranjal/personalweb/_projects/metastudio.md

 ### # we did it :)

 - Akshit Bhatia, Himanshu Singh Dhoni, Shubhi Rastogi and me at HBCSE, TIFR, Mumbai <3
-- the list would be incomplete with the mentions of <a href="https://github.com/kedar2a" target="_blank">Kedar Aitawdekar
+- special mentions <a href="https://github.com/kedar2a" target="_blank">Kedar Aitawdekar
 </a> and <a href="https://github.com/katkamrachana" target="_blank">Rachana Katkam </a>